The Home That Will Never Become a Pile of Rubble

 But most important, home is in the presence of the Lord.
 Draw near to Him through Word and prayer and grow more secure and welcomed in this place of familiarity and beginning.

-With God is the ultimate place of love and well-being.
+The ultimate place of love and well-being is with God.

 And this Home will never be reduced to a pile of rubble.